 TouchDIVER allows people to feel the weight, roughness, stiffness, and thermal properties of virtual objects, surfaces, and materials.
 In the image below are the features, including software and hardware compatibility.
 It also comes with a software development kit (SDK) and a tactile library with forty default textures that are all customizable and to which other textures can be added.

 Use cases of TouchDIVER range from XR training and marketing experiences to collaborative design and entertainment.
 For industrial and medical training, a high level of realism is particularly important in making the experience compelling and effective.
-This is the case in surgical training, for example, because a surgeon “relies on the sense of touch in the surgical room,” said Gioioso.
+This is the case in surgical training, for example, because a surgeon “relies on the sense of touch in the surgical room.”
 For marketing experiences, crucial aspects are engagement and emotional responses.
-Through the digitization of the sense of touch, novel forms of purchasing experiences are made possible, whether in a store or at home.
+Through digitizing the sense of touch, novel purchasing experiences are made possible, whether in a store or at home.
 For designers, TouchDIVER enables remote interaction and collaboration.
 While working on the same object at different locations, designers can manipulate and feel the object in a virtual space to make design decisions based on material properties.

-Currently, to sustain growth plans, WEART is working with different companies ranging from a medical manufacturer of XR tools for surgical training and a furniture retailer to an Italian aerospace conglomerate and XR content developers within different fields.
-WEART also recently exhibited at Laval Virtual Europe.
+To sustain growth plans, WEART is working with companies ranging from a medical manufacturer of XR tools for surgical training and a furniture retailer to an Italian aerospace conglomerate and XR content developers within different fields.
+WEART also exhibited at Laval Virtual Europe.
 Watch the video below to hear what the AR/VR community had to say about their experience of TouchDIVER.